DaveM7788/ctrlpmp3/README.md

 12. Enjoy listening to your music!

 # Server Deployment
 You can install Ctrl-P MP3 through most cloud providers or shared hosts.
 Below is a procedure for installing Ctrl-P MP3 on Ubuntu Server 20.04 on Digital Ocean.
+Forewarning, it can be a lengthy process

 Steps:
 1. Create or login into your Digital Ocean account